leggerf/intertwin/README.md

 # Intertwin

+Needed interactive steps:

+- setup identity in oidc-agent
+- get token from egi (password is now hardcoded in file) - solved
+- authorise token with Rucio

 ## Setup EGI authentication to access Intertwin resources

 **NB:** with Ubuntu based distros you cannot install/use gfal commands.
 Might be better to use [docker image](#build-rucio-client-image) if docker is available on your system.